tgstation/tgstation-server/README.md

 1. Acquire an HTTPS certificate.
 The easiet free way for Windows is [win-acme](https://github.com/PKISharp/win-acme) (requires you to set up the website first)
 2. Install the [Web Platform Installer](https://www.microsoft.com/web/downloads/platform.aspx)
 3. Open the web platform installer in the IIS Manager and install the Application Request Routing 3.0 module
 4. Create a new website, bind it to HTTPS only with your chosen certificate and exposed port.
 The physical path won't matter since it won't be used.
 Use `Require Server Name Indication` if you want to limit requests to a specific URL prefix.
+Do not use the same port as the one TGS is running on.
 5. Close and reopen the IIS Manager
 5. Open the site and navigate to the `URL Rewrite` module
 6. In the `Actions` Pane on the right click `Add Rule(s)...`